 The Long Run

 Up until this point, the Eagles had been cranking out an album and a handful of hits every year.
 The fact that The Long Run took three years to emerge was a worrying sign.
-Scarily, it was originally planned as a double album – given the presence of weaker tracks like ‘The Greeks Don’t Want No Freaks’ and ‘The Disco Strangler’ made the cut, it’s concerning how poor the outtakes must have been.
-The band’s sound has also become less interesting – without Meisner and Leadon there’s no country left in their sound, and it’s often tending towards bland, sterile rock.
+Scarily, it was originally planned as a double album – given the presence of weaker tracks like ‘The Greeks Don’t Want No Freaks’ and ‘The Disco Strangler’, it’s concerning how poor the outtakes must have been.
+The band’s sound has also become less interesting – without Meisner and Leadon there’s no country, and it’s often tending towards bland, sterile rock.

 Despite the weakness of the rest of the album, the first three songs are solid.
-The title track is a little pedestrian, but I like Henley’s vocal and lyrics “all the debutantes in Houston, baby/couldn’t hold a candle to you.”
+The title track is chugs along at mid-tempo, but I like Henley’s vocal and the line “all the debutantes in Houston, baby/couldn’t hold a candle to you.”
 Joe Walsh’s ‘In The City’ was recycled from an earlier soundtrack, but it’s fun and energetic.
 And nestled between them is my favourite ever Eagles track – new bass player Timothy B. Schmitt’s R&B flavoured showcase ‘I Can’t Tell You Why’.
 Schmitt’s vocal is smooth and honeyed, Glenn Frey’s guitar solos are gorgeous, and like ‘One Of These Nights’ it’s a remarkably successful foray into foreign musical territory for the Eagles.
-Elsewhere, the talk box guitar on ‘Those Shoes’ is fun, and ‘The King of Hollywood’ is scarily prescient of the Harvey Weinstein scandal almost forty years later, but there are way too many bad throwaways, including the shallow, irritating single ‘Heartache Tonight’.
+Elsewhere, the talk box guitar on ‘Those Shoes’ is fun, and ‘The King of Hollywood’ is prescient of the Harvey Weinstein scandal almost forty years later, but there are way too many bad throwaways, including the shallow, irritating single ‘Heartache Tonight’.

 With tensions in the band escalating, particularly between Frey and Felder, the Eagles broke up in 1980, and The Long Run certainly sounds like a tired band running out of ideas.